SixArm/sixarm_ruby_ramp/README.md

 == Numeric

-* if: return 0 if the passed flag is any of: nil, false, 0, [], {} and otherwise return self
+* if: returns 0 if the passed flag is any of: nil, false, 0, [], {} and otherwise returns self
-* unless: return 0 unless the passed flag is any of: nil, false, 0, [], {} and otherwise return self
+* unless: returns 0 unless the passed flag is any of: nil, false, 0, [], {} and otherwise returns self
-* percent: return the number as a percentage with optional rounding to decimal points

 == Object

-* in?: return boolean indicating whether the object is a member of the specified array parameter
+* in?: returns boolean indicating whether the object is a member of the specified array parameter

 == Process